 Having an understanding of the differences between a laser level and a theodolite is fundamental to all leveling and set-out tasks and construction contractors need to be aware that they designed for different tasks and have quite different capabilities.

-In simplistic terms laser levels are simpler to use and more specialised, while a theodolite is more versatile and used on a wider range of tasks.
+In simplistic terms, laser levels are simpler to use, while theodolite is more versatile and used on a wider range of tasks.

 A laser level projects a laser beam onto a surface directly or via a receiver which picks up the beam to create a perfectly level line or plane.